ipwnosx/docs-1/content/rancher/v2.x/en/admin-settings/k8s-metadata/_index.md

 If you don't have an air gap setup, you don't need to specify the URL where Rancher gets the metadata, because the default setting is to pull from [Rancher's metadata Git repository.](https://github.com/rancher/kontainer-driver-metadata/blob/dev-v2.5/data/data.json)

 However, if you have an [air gap setup,](#air-gap-setups) you will need to mirror the Kubernetes metadata repository in a location available to Rancher.
 Then you need to change the URL to point to the new location of the JSON file.
-{{% /tab %}}
-{{% tab "Rancher v2.3" %}}
-To edit the metadata config in Rancher,

-1. Go to the **Global** view and click the **Settings** tab.
-1. Go to the **rke-metadata-config** section.
-Click the **&#8942;** and click **Edit.**
-1. You can optionally fill in the following parameters:

- - `refresh-interval-minutes`: This is the amount of time that Rancher waits to sync the metadata.
-To disable the periodic refresh, set `refresh-interval-minutes` to 0.
- - `url`: This is the HTTP path that Rancher fetches data from.
- - `branch`: This refers to the Git branch name if the URL is a Git URL.

-If you don't have an air gap setup, you don't need to specify the URL or Git branch where Rancher gets the metadata, because the default setting is to pull from [Rancher's metadata Git repository.](https://github.com/rancher/kontainer-driver-metadata.git)

-However, if you have an [air gap setup,](#air-gap-setups) you will need to mirror the Kubernetes metadata repository in a location available to Rancher.
-Then you need to change the URL and Git branch in the `rke-metadata-config` settings to point to the new location of the repository.
-{{% /tab %}}
-{{% /tabs %}}

 ### Air Gap Setups

 Rancher relies on a periodic refresh of the `rke-metadata-config` to download new Kubernetes version metadata if it is supported with the current version of the Rancher server.
 For a table of compatible Kubernetes and Rancher versions, refer to the [service terms section.](https://rancher.com/support-maintenance-terms/all-supported-versions/rancher-v2.2.8/)